-Cream, turkey, and carbs.
+Does a turkey sandwich equal boring in your mind?
+Enter this compilation of cream, turkey, and carbs.
 What more could a girl ask for?
 I’m sure the lack of nutritional value in this meal is made up for by the simple wholesome single slice of tomato delicately placed across the top.
-You know, before its topped with bacon crumbles.
-Sure, this classic Hot Brown isn’t part of the Richard Simmons meal plan, but every now and then a guilt infused dinner like this isn’t going to kill you either.
+You know, before it’s topped with bacon crumbles.
+Sure, this classic Hot Brown isn’t part of the Richard Simmons meal plan, but every now and then a guilt-infused dinner like this isn’t going to kill you either.

 - 1 teas butter

 - 1/2 cup shredded sharp cheddar cheese

 - 1 tbs dry sherry

 - 1 2 oz jar diced pimento drained

 - 6 slices Texas toast lightly toasted according to manufacturers directions